Call us: (Australia)+61 7 3031 7777

 Environment

 We are focused on extracting high-quality metallurgical coal in an environmentally responsible way.
 Coal mining is one of the most environmentally regulated industries in the world and it is vital that we consistently meet or exceed relevant regulatory standards.
-We expect to leave our sites in the same condition as – or better than – when we found them.
+We expect to leave our sites in the same condition or better than when we acquired them.

 Climate